 We use the nannies to help us in different ways.
 If we are meeting a nanny for the first time we will book them to come with us for the day.
 It may be we are relaxing at a villa or hotel and they help with the every day tasks of nappy changes, feeding the kids, swimming with the kids, bathing the kids, all the things that we as parents do day in and day out!
 We might also head out to the beach, restaurants, waterparks with the kids and they help us to enjoy a hot meal 😉 Once we feel comfortable with them and the kids are happy we will go out for lunch or dinner just the 2 of us.
 We always exchange phone numbers with the nanny and we have Viber loaded on our phones so once at the restaurants we can connect to the wifi if we haven’t got a data pack on our phone.

-The best way to contact Berta is via email firstname.lastname@example.org or you can find all the girls at Balis Sitters Studio on Facebook.
-Their rates at the time of writing in March 2017 are 60,000 rp/hr for 1 child, 70,000 rp/hour for 2 children and 90,000 rp/hr for 3 children.
-If you have more than 3 children a second nanny will need to be organised with the girls.
-A transport fee is 50,000 rp for Seminyak, Kuta, Leigan and Canggu areas and for further out areas like Nusa dua, Uluwatu-Jimbaran, Sanur and Ubud a transport fee of 100,000 rp each day.
+The best way to organise babysitting in Bali is to contact Berta is via finding Berta Berta on Facebook or email firstname.lastname@example.org.
+The Bali nanny cost from Berta at the time of writing in October 2017 are 70,000 rp/hour for 1-2 children and 80,000 rp/hr for 3 children.
+If you have more than 3 children a second nanny will need to be organised.
+A transport fee is 50,000 rp for Seminyak, Kuta, Leigan and Canggu areas and for further out areas like Nusa dua, Uluwatu-Jimbaran, Sanur and Ubud a transport fee of 100,000 rp each day .

 I would highly recommend booking a nanny when you visit Bali with kids.
 It is one of the reasons that we keep going back for our family holidays to Bali as both Jed and I feel like we actually have a holiday.
 Chasing after Mason all day can get extremely tiring so to have an extra pair of hands is fantastic!
 They are amazing with his autistic behaviours and best of all we have made wonderful friends through meeting the girls and hearing about their life and family.
 If you would like to chat to me more about any questions you may have in regards to nannies in Bali feel free to email or message me through Facebook or Instagram.